Sonoran–Sinaloan transition subtropical dry forest: Flora

 The characteristic vegetation is deciduous thorn forest and woodland ("selva espinosa"), with areas of thorn scrub.
 Characteristic trees include the boat-thorn acacia (Acacia cochliacantha), tree catclaw (Acacia occidentalis), torote prieto (Bursera fragilis), and palo santo (Ipomoea arborescens).
 Cacti are common, including organ pipe cactus (Stenocereus thurberi), jumping cholla (Cylindropuntia fulgida) and barrel cactus (Ferocactus wislizeni).

 Fauna

 Large mammals include white-tailed deer (Odocoileus virginianus), javelina (Dicotyles tajacu), jaguar (Panthera onca), and coyote (Canis latrans).

 As in the Sonoran Desert, nectar-feeding long-tongued bats like the Mexican long-tongued bat (Choeronycteris mexicana) and Pallas's long-tongued bat (Glossophaga soricina) are important pollinators.
 The ecoregion has over 90 species of butterflies.

 Birds of the ecoregion include the black-throated magpie-jay (Calocitta colliei).

 Threats and preservation

 This woodland is vulnerable to logging and clearance for livestock grazing, particularly around the cities of Navojoa, Álamos, and Sinaloa de Leyva.
 While the wildlife is vulnerable to hunting.
 Areas of particular conservation importance include the Yaqui River basin.

 A 2017 assessment found that 2,029 km^{2}, or 4%, of the ecoregion is in protected areas.
-13% of the unprotected area is relatively-intact habitat.
+Roughly 13% of the unprotected area is relatively-intact habitat.